-I travelled from the village of Umiujaq on the Hudson bay to the Leaf River Estuary close to the village of Tasiujaq on the Ungava bay by hiking and packraft.
+I traveled from the village of Umiujaq on the Hudson bay to the Leaf River Estuary close to the village of Tasiujaq on the Ungava bay by hiking and packraft.
 It was a solo expedition that lasted 19 days.

 The expedition took place in a region of Northern Quebec called Nunavik.
 It is Inuit territory.
 There are no villages inland, all settlements are on the coasts.